Don Gummer

-Don Gummer (born December 12, 1946) is an American sculptor.
+Donald James Gummer (born December 12, 1946) is an American sculptor.
 His early work concentrated on table-top and wall-mounted sculpture.
 In the mid-1980s, he shifted his focus to large free-standing works, often in bronze.
 In the 1990s, he added a variety of other materials, such as stainless steel, aluminum and stained glass.
 His interest in large outdoor works also led him to an interest in public art.
-He is the husband of actress Meryl Streep.
+He was married to Meryl Streep, although they have been separated since 2017.

 Style

 Critic Irving Sandler (writing in Art in America, January 2005) has noted that Gummer's work is recognizably rooted in constructivism, but also writes that "in extending and deflecting Constructivist art in a new direction, Gummer has rendered it peculiarly contemporary."
 Sandler also writes that Gummer's works "give postmodern life to classic principles of abstract composition."

 Early life and education

 Gummer was born in Louisville, Kentucky, on December 12, 1946, and grew up in Indiana.
 He is the son of Dorothy Ann (née Jacobson) and William Adolph Gummer, and has five brothers: William, Jack, Richard, Steven, and Mark.

 He studied at Ben Davis High School, Indianapolis, and then at the Herron School of Art from 1964 to 1966.
 From 1966 to 1970, he studied at the School of the Museum of Fine Arts in Boston, Massachusetts, and then completed his studies at the Yale School of Art where he received his Bachelor of Fine Arts (BFA) and Master of Fine Arts (MFA), and studied with David von Schlegell.